-The State Registered appraiser is required by Arkansas law and/or Administrative Rule to be supervised by a certified appraiser when the appraisal assignment is for federally related transactions.
+The State Registered appraiser is required by Arkansas law and/or Administrative Rule to be supervised by a Certified appraiser when the appraisal assignment is for federally related transactions.
 If the assignment is a non-federally related transaction, a supervisor is not required.

-- A. The supervising appraiser shall at all times be in good standing with the Arkansas Appraiser Licensing and Certification Board and be responsible for the training and direct supervision of the trainee by: - 1.
-The supervising appraiser shall personally inspect, with the trainee/State Registered appraiser, each subject property and comparable sales until the Supervisor determines that the appraiser is competent to perform such appraisals; - 2.
+A. The supervising appraiser shall at all times be in good standing with the Arkansas Appraiser Licensing and Certification Board and be responsible for the training and direct supervision of the trainee by:

+- 1. The supervising appraiser shall personally inspect, with the trainee/State Registered appraiser, each subject property and comparable sales until the Supervisor determines that the appraiser competent to perform such appraisals; - 2.
 The supervisor shall accept responsibility for the appraisal report by signing and certifying that the report is in compliance with the Uniform Standards of Professional Appraisal Practice; - 3.
 The supervisor shall review the trainee's appraisal reports and periodically sign and date the appraisal log maintained by the trainee.
 A trainee shall maintain a log for each supervising appraiser; - 4.
 A supervising appraiser shall be State Certified by the Board prior to assuming supervision of a trainee and must be competent to perform the property type of appraisals being supervised; - 5.
-A certified appraiser who is otherwise qualified for supervising trainees who has been disciplined by the Board could be subject to one or more of the following according to the nature and severity of the violation; - (a) Prohibited from supervising a trainee; - (b) A restriction placed on the number of trainees that he/she may supervise; and/or: - (c) Be required to take additional courses approved by the Board before being permitted to supervise a trainee.

-- 6. The supervising appraiser shall be limited to supervising no more than three (3) registered "appraisers-in-training" at any one time; - 7.
-A supervisor of Appraisers-in-training (SR) may have a complaint filed against him/her if the SR fails to timely comply with a pre-application filing of their experience logs and work product.
+Supervisory Appraiser shall be state certified and in good standing for a period of at least three (3) years in the jurisdiction in which the Trainee Appraiser practices.
+Supervisory Appraisers shall not have been subject to any disciplinary actions in any jurisdiction within the last three (3) years that affects the Supervisory Appraiser's legal eligibility to engage in appraisal practice.
+A Supervisory Appraiser subject to a disciplinary action would be considered to be in good standing three (3) years after successful completion/termination of the sanction imposed against the appraiser.
+Supervisory Appraisers shall have been state certified for a minimum of three (3) years prior to being eligible to become a Supervisory Appraiser. - 6.
+The Supervisory Appraiser shall be limited to supervising no more than three (3) registered-Trainee Appraisers at any one time; - 7.
+A supervisor of Trainee Appraisers shall have a complaint filed against him/her if the Trainee Appraiser fails to timely comply with a pre-application filing of their experience logs and work product.